 The 48th Venice Biennale on the eve of the new millennium planned to be its most spectacular and avant-garde exhibition yet.
 The legendary curator Harald Szeemann took the helm, and the Arsenale had been renovated, transformed into commanding exhibition spaces.
 The ambitious dAPERTutto exhibition sought to set itself apart from any other biennale.
 Misook Song was curating the Korean Pavilion that year, featuring depictions of an apocalyptic society in 1999.
 Song explained that the two artists presented the ambivalence and paradoxical nature of the inner-value system, a subject clearly capable of connecting with the audience, even on an international stage.
 Attention was drawn to the fact that it was the Korean Pavilion's first year with a female commissioner and a female artist.
 With Louise Bourgeois winning the Golden Lion, 1999 was truly a year of women.
 Lee Bul also won the Honorable Mention—a third consecutive honor for the Korean Pavilion.

 Beyond the Korean Pavilion that year, Lee also participated in dAPERTutto .
 For the main exhibition, Lee presented her Cyborg sculpture and the notorious Majestic Splendor of decomposing fish adorned with sequins.
-For the national venue, she presented Gravity Greater than Velocity and Amateurs, an installation featuring capsule noraebangs (Korean karaoke booths) and footage of uniformed schoolgirls.
+For the national venue, she presented Gravity Greater than Velocity and Amateurs, an installation featuring capsule noraebangs (South Korean karaoke booths) and footage of uniformed schoolgirls.
 Noh Sang-Kyoon presented For the Worshippers —Buddha, a figure of Buddha shaped using sequins and The End , a panel-framed piece covering three walls.
-Easily mistaken at first glance for a monochrome painting, The End is Noh's minimalist meditation in sequins, illuminated by dimming fixtures that cycle in brightness every 80 seconds, maximizing the reflective properties of the sequins.
+Easily mistaken at first glance for a monochrome painting, The End, is Noh's minimalist meditation in sequins, illuminated by dimming fixtures that cycle in brightness every 80 seconds, maximizing the reflective properties of the sequins.

-Bahc Yiso Leaflet from the Korean Pavilion at the 48th Venice Biennale.
+aaa Leaflet from the Korean Pavilion at the 48th Venice Biennale.
 Courtesy of ARKO Arts Archive, Arts Council Korea Photo by CJYART STUDIO Junyong Cho

 2001 / 49th